The short answer

 How this guide is sourced

 Everything in this guide is drawn from primary sources.
-Architecture claims trace to white paper v5.5 (January 2026).
-Tokenomics trace to the official v3.8 document (April 2026).
+Architecture claims trace to white paper v3.7 (May 2026).
+Tokenomics are documented in white paper v3.7 (May 2026).
 AMA statements are attributed separately.
 Blog posts and press releases from the official Aeredium blog are cited inline.
 Where a claim needs independent verification before it can be treated as confirmed, this guide says so.
 See the editorial policy for the full labeling system.

 Live dataexplorer.aeredium.io